cse240a-sp24/cse240a-sp24-cache-simulator/README.md

 |   ├── 📄 cache.hpp
 ```

-You can, of course, submit the entire repository, but we will look for only these files, and all the remaining files used will be our own.
-We will run the following commands for grading: `make clean` followed by `make`
+We will look for only these files and all the remaining files used will be our own.
+We will run the following commands for grading: `make clean` followed by `make`.